 Touching surfaces contaminated with the virus using your bare hands followed by touching your eyes, nose or mouth can easily transmit the virus.
-However, washing your hands after touching any surfaces and disinfecting all potentially infected surfaces such as kitchen tables, bathroom sinks and mobile phones is highly effective to prevent transmission of coronavirus through contaminated surfaces.
+However, washing your hands after touching any surfaces and disinfecting all potentially infected surfaces such as kitchen tables, bathroom sinks, and mobile phones is highly effective to prevent transmission of coronavirus through contaminated surfaces.

 Varying reports regarding the survival rate of coronavirus on surfaces have confused people quarantined at home.
-Reports from China claimed that the virus can survive on door knobs for approximately 5 days.
-According to new research published in The New England Journal Of Medicine, the virus can survive in room air for 4 hours, on cardboards or wooden boards for 24 hours and on metallic surfaces for 3 days.
+Reports from China claimed that the virus can survive on doorknobs for approximately 5 days.
+According to new research published in The New England Journal Of Medicine, the virus can survive in room air for 4 hours, on cardboards or wooden boards for 24 hours, and on metallic surfaces for 3 days.

-These reports are all based on older research of related strains of COVID-19, therefore currently it is impossible to know if the simply heating or sterilizing surfaces can completely eradicate the virus from surfaces.
+These reports are all based on older research of related strains of COVID-19, therefore currently it is impossible to know if simply heating or sterilizing surfaces can completely eradicate the virus from surfaces.
 As per CDC guidelines, sodium Hypochlorite(bleach) can be used as a disinfectant by diluting it with water (5 tablespoons per gallon of water).
-However, mixing bleach with other types of cleanser or ammonia can produce toxic fumes, so they should always be used seperately and not mixed.
+However, mixing bleach with other types of cleanser or ammonia can produce toxic fumes, so they should always be used separately and not mixed.

 Although surface contamination is not the main pathway for virus spread, it is still an important and easily preventable pathway.
 Other means of infection such as contaminated air may be more difficult to be protected from.